akshinmustafayev/EasyJob/README.md

 ## Contributing

 Contribution is very much appreciated.
-Hope that this tool might be useful to you!
+Hope that this tool might be useful for you!